 Some students choose to earn a graduate degree in conjunction with a Master of Business Administration (MBA) at Rutgers Business School.
 Earning a dual degree at Rutgers can reduce the time it takes to complete both programs by up to one year, saving you time and money while exponentially increasing your career potential.

 Rutgers Business School offers many dual degree MBA programs presented in conjunction with other schools and institutions at Rutgers.
 Typically, dual degree programs are completed as part of full-time study and may not be compatible with part-time study.
 The admission process for each dual degree program differs, but you must be accepted for admission at both Rutgers Business School and the school associated with your additional degree in order to pursue the dual degree option.

-- Accelerated B.A. or B.S. / MBA in Professional Accounting
+- Bachelor of Arts or Bachelor of Science / MBA in Professional Accounting

 - Doctor of Medicine / MBA - Newark